 Chief Information Officer

-Corinne Charette was appointed to the position of Chief Information Officer of the Government of Canada, effective May 4, 2009.
+John Messina was appointed to the position of Chief Information Officer of the Government of Canada, effective August 24, 2015.

 Chief Information Officer Branch (CIOB)

 As the Chief Information Officer for the Government of Canada, Mr. Messina is responsible for leading policy development and enablement, management oversight and community capacity development for six policy areas: information management, information technology, identity management and security, access to information, privacy, and internal and external services.
 CIOB leads the development of strategy and provides direction and leadership to federal departments and agencies for the government-wide pursuit of excellence in these policy domains.
 CIOB also collaborates actively with other Canadian and international jurisdictions on the development of best practices and on cross-jurisdictional initiatives.